halaway/graph-net-project/README.md

 ## 📝 QUERIES
- The following Queries solve a specific portion of the project using Neo4J as a graph-based NoSQL Store.
+ The following Cypher Queries solve a specific portion of the project using Neo4J as a graph-based NoSQL Store.

 # Return Disease Name